 I already have a BD Firstlight and a space blanket bivy.
 I just need something to fit the gap between the two.
 I was wondering if the bothy bag in conjunction with space blanket bivys would work well to keep us dry and warm.

 Thank you soo much for your all your help.
 I know you must be terribly busy and If you don’t have time to answer this message I completely understand.

-First off it’s worth saying that a bothy bag is primarily an emergency shelter, were-as a bivy bag is an all round piece of sleeping gear.
-When you want luxury, like a warm dry sleeping bag, then a bivy bag is tops.
+First off it’s worth saying that a bothy bag is primarily an emergency shelter, whereas a bivvy bag is an all-round piece of sleeping gear.
+When you want luxury, like a warm dry sleeping bag, then a bivvy bag is tops.
 BUT when the shit hits the fan the added survival points a bothy bag offers are innumerable.
-Inside you are sheltered from the storm, with a layer of air between you an it (in a bivy bag this is almost nil without a sleeping bag), plus you can cook, talk, plan and keep moral up.
-Sat on the same storm lashed ledge - say on the jorasses or Diamond, in a bivy bag (you won’t be laying, you’ll be crouched in the survival position!), then your survival points are much much lower.
-A bothy bag isn’t really a replacement for a bivy tent (bibler etc), but can be used with bivy bags to keep snow and wind off etc, but it will get wet inside.
-In my mind setting off into the hills without a bothy bag is just stupid, as the weight is so low, and the protection it offers so high, that it’s a non brainer.
+Inside you are sheltered from the storm, with a layer of air between you and it (in a bivy bag this is almost nil without a sleeping bag), plus you can cook, talk, plan and keep morale up.
+Sat on the same storm lashed ledge - say on the Jorasses or Diamond, in a bivy bag (you won’t be laying, you’ll be crouched in the survival position!), then your survival points are much much lower.
+A bothy bag isn’t really a replacement for a bivy tent (Bibler etc), but can be used with bivy bags to keep snow and wind off etc, but it will get wet inside.
+In my mind set off into the hills without a bothy bag is just stupid, as the weight is so low, and the protection it offers so high, that it’s a non-brainer.